Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Background

 \subsection{Object Segmentation in Sonar Imagery}

-Sonar is a popular perception sensor underwater due to its long operational range~\cite{Lin_2023}.
-As a result, sonar image understanding algorithms are crucial for enabling autonomous underwater vehicles to operate in unstructured environments.
-Since many sonar images can be manipulated as single-channel images, sonar image understanding algorithms have a high overlap with object detection and segmentation algorithms from computer vision.
+Since many sonar images can be manipulated as single-channel images after post-processing, sonar image understanding algorithms have many similarities to techniques intended for RGB images from computer vision.

 Recent work focuses on the application of data-driven deep neural networks for object detection and segmentation in sonar imagery.
-The majority of work in object detection for sonar imagery involves retraining or fine-tuning existing object detection algorithms on task-specific datasets of sonar imagery~\cite{8604879, SSSEG}.
-The unique nature of SSS imagery has also motivated the development of specialized network architectures \cite{jmse8080557, baseline2}.
+The majority of work in object detection for sonar imagery involves retraining or fine-tuning existing object detection algorithms on task-specific datasets of sonar imagery \citep{8604879, SSSEG}.
+The unique waterfall data format of SSS data has also motivated the development of specialized network architectures that enable real-time inference on streamed SSS data \citep{jmse8080557}.